surbhat1595/percona-mongolink/README.md

 ### GET /status

-Gets the current status of the replication process.
+The /status endpoint provides the current state of the MongoLink replication process, including its progress, lag, and event processing details.

 #### Response

-- `ok`: Boolean indicating if the operation was successful.
+- `ok`: indicates if the operation was successful.
+- `state`: the current state of the replication.
+- `info` (optional): provides additional information about the current state.
-- `error` (optional): Error message if the operation failed.
+- `error` (optional): the error message if the operation failed.

+- `lagTime` (optional): the current lag time in logical seconds between source and target clusters.
+- `eventsProcessed` (optional): the number of events processed.
+- `lastReplicatedOpTime` (optional): the last replicated operation time.

-- `state`: Current state of the replication process.
+- `initialSync.pauseOnInitialSync` (optional): indicates if the replication is paused on initial sync.
+- `initialSync.completed`: indicates if the initial sync is completed.
+- `initialSync.lagTime`: the lag time in logical seconds until the initial sync completed.

-- `finalizable`: Boolean indicating if the process can be finalized.
+- `initialSync.cloneCompleted`: indicates if the cloning process is completed.
-- `lastAppliedOpTime`: Last applied operation time.
-- `info`: Additional information.
-- `eventsProcessed`: Number of events processed.
+- `initialSync.estimatedCloneSize` (optional): the estimated total size of the clone.
-- `clone`: Status of the cloning process.
+- `initialSync.clonedSize` (optional): the size of the data that has been cloned.

 Example: